Ninja: Shadow of a Tear: Production

-On November 2012, Nu Image and Millennium Films announced that Ninja 2 was in production, with Isaac Florentine returning to the director's chair.
+In November 2012, Nu Image and Millennium Films announced that Ninja 2 was in production, with Isaac Florentine returning to the director's chair.
 Fight choreographer Akihiro "Yuji" Noguchi was replaced by Chinese-Swedish martial artist Tim Man (Kill Bill).

 Filming completed in Bangkok, Thailand, in February 2013.
 In July 2013, Adkins revealed on his Facebook page that the film has officially been titled Ninja: Shadow of a Tear.

 Reception

 Fred Topel of CraveOnline gave the film a rating of 7.5 out of 10, citing that it is "loaded with fights: really awesome work whether Casey is sparring, picking fights in a rage or actually going up against bad guys.
 Hollywood movies don’t give you this much value."